 - Equivalent quality control (EQC).
 EQC refers to the test manufacturers’ built-in quality assessments, which are intended to provide the equivalent quality information provided by external controls (EQC could be used after it was confirmed by the test site to be equivalent to external control).

-However, EQC is now being phased out as a CLIA-accepted QC option for nonwaived testing.
-After January 1, 2016, EQC will no longer be a QC option.
-The QC requirement for waived testing remains the same-- follow manufacturer's instructions.
+However, EQC is no longer an acceptable QC option for nonwaived tests.
+(The QC requirement for waived testing remains the same-- follow manufacturer's instructions).

 A laboratory may decide to develop an IQCP if it wants to rely on manufacturers' built-in assessments for daily QC.
 It is important to note that the IQCP is not mandatory.
 If desired, laboratories can analyze external QC at the appropriate levels and frequency.